 It's a question as old as time: How can I host a kick-ass meal for a bunch of my friends without having to spend the whole party toiling away in the kitchen?
 Even though you're entertaining, you should still be able to experience the party like the rest of your guests—kicking back with the squad, sipping refreshing beverages, filling up on snacks before the main course, and itching for the moment when everyone's boozed up enough that it's socially acceptable to start scrolling through your Instagram feed again.

-Most people who have thrown a successful shindig know that the key to achieving dinner-party-host nirvana is going with a menu that leans heavily on recipes that can be made completely and/or mostly in advance.
+Most people who have thrown a successful shindig know that the key to achieving dinner-party-host bliss is going with a menu that leans heavily on recipes that can be made completely and/or mostly in advance.
 It's the closest that home cooks come to restaurant-style cooking; get the bulk of your prep done before service (the party), so that you can fly once the hungry hordes descend upon you.
 Keeping à la minute cooking to a minimum reduces stress, and leads to more consistent and tasty food; your seasoning and attention to detail will be a lot more sharp if you're not spinning around the kitchen trying to tend to a dozen things at once.

 This Thai-inspired slow-roasted pork shoulder feast is all about that set-yourself-up-for-success cooking ethos.
 It pairs rich, crispy skinned, bone-in pork shoulder with a spread of northern Thai accompaniments and garnishes—steamed sticky rice, fried shallots, fresh herbs, lettuce leaves, a dried chili–vinegar dipping sauce, fresh Thai chilies, and toasted-rice powder.